 Director of Dental Assisting Periodontics and Allied Dental Programs Indiana University School of Dentistry 1121 West Michigan Street Indianapolis, IN 46202-5186 Telephone: (317) 274-4407 The School of Dentistry Office of Records and Admissions is open 8 a.m. to 5 p.m., Monday through Friday.
-The dental school fax number is (317) 274-2419, and the Web site is http://www.iusd.iupui.edu For information on allied dental programs at other Indiana University campuses, contact: (for programs at Fort Wayne):
+The dental school fax number is (317) 274-2419, and the Web site is www.iusd.iupui.edu.
+For information on allied dental programs at other Indiana University campuses, contact: (for programs at Fort Wayne):

-Chairperson of Dental Hygiene
+Director of Dental Hygiene

-Chairperson of Dental Assisting
+Director of Dental Assisting

-Chai

-Chairperson of Dental Laboratory Technology
+Director of Dental Laboratory Technology

-Dental Education

-Neff Hall

 Indiana University-Purdue University Fort Wayne

 2101 Coliseum Boulevard East Fort Wayne, IN 46805-1499 Telephone: (219) 481-6837

 (for programs at South Bend):

-Director of Dental Education (Dental Hygiene and Dental Assisting) Riverside Hall Indiana University South Bend 1700 Mishawaka Avenue Post Office Box 7111 South Bend, IN 46634-7111 Telephone: (219) 237-4158 (for programs at Gary):
+Director of Dental Education

+(Dental Hygiene and Dental Assisting)

+Riverside Hall

+Indiana University South Bend

+1700 Mishawaka Avenue

+Post Office Box 7111

+South Bend, IN 46634-7111

+Telephone: (219) 237-4158

+(for programs at Gary):

+Director of Dental Education

+(Dental Hygiene and Dental Assisting)

-Chairperson of Dental Hygiene/Dental Assisting Dental Education Indiana University Northwest 3400 Broadway Gary, IN 46408-1197 Telephone: (219) 980-6770
+Indiana University Northwest

+3400 Broadway Gary, IN 46408-1197 Telephone: (219) 980-6770

 Indiana University Bulletins

 You may want to explore other schools of Indiana University.
 The following is a complete list of our bulletins.
 Please write directly to the individual unit or campus for its bulletin.

 Indiana University Bloomington

-College of Arts and Sciences Kelley School of Business School of Continuing Studies
+College of Arts and Sciences

+Kelley School of Business

+School of Continuing Studies

 School of Education

 School of Health, Physical Education, and Recreation

+School of Informatics

 School of Journalism

+Division of Labor Studies

 School of Law-Bloomington

 School of Library and Information Science

 School of Music

 School of Optometry

-School of Public and Environmental Affairs
+School of Public and Environmental Affairs1

 University Division

 University Graduate School

-Indiana University-Purdue University Indianapolis
+\Indiana University-Purdue University Indianapolis

 School of Allied Health Sciences

-Kelley School of Business
+\Kelley School of Business1

-School of Continuing Studies
+\School of Continuing Studies

-School of Dentistry
+\School of Dentistry

 School of Education

 School of Engineering and Technology (Purdue University)

 Herron School of Art

 School of Journalism

+\ Division of Labor Studies

-School of Law-Indianapolis4
+\School of Law-Indianapolis3

 School of Liberal Arts

-School of Medicine
+\School of Medicine

-School of Nursing
+Military Science Program

-School of Optometry
+\School of Nursing1

 School of Physical Education

-School of Public and Environmental Affairs
+\School of Public and Environmental Affairs1

 School of Science (Purdue University)

-School of Social Work
+\School of Social Work

-University College
+\ University College

 University Graduate School

 Indiana University East (Richmond)

 Indiana University-Purdue University Fort Wayne

 Indiana University Kokomo

 Indiana University Northwest (Gary)

 Indiana University South Bend

 Indiana University Southeast (New Albany)

-&lt;sup>1There are two separate bulletins for the Bloomington and Indianapolis undergraduate business programs; please specify which of the two bulletins you need.
-The graduate business programs for Bloomington and Indianapolis are also separate.
-Contact the school for a bulletin describing these programs.
+&lt;sup>1Two bulletins are issued: graduate and undergraduate.
+Undergraduate information about the Schools of Business and Nursing at IUPUI is found in the IUPUI campus bulletin.

-&lt;sup>2 Bulletins on the General Studies Degree Program, Independent Study Program, and Division of Labor Studies are available from this school.
+&lt;sup>2Bulletins on the General Studies Degree Program and the Independent Study Program are available from this school.

-&lt;sup>3Two bulletins are issued: graduate and undergraduate.

-&lt;sup>4There are two Indiana University schools of law.
-Be sure to specify whether you want a bulletin of the Bloomington or Indianapolis school. &lt;sup>5Available only to admitted University Division students.
+&lt;sup>3There are two Indiana University schools of law.
+Be sure to specify whether you want a bulletin of the Bloomington or Indianapolis school.

+&lt;sup>4Available only to admitted University Division students.

+\IUPUI produces one campus bulletin including information about all schools listed here.
+Schools marked with an asterisk (\) also produce separate bulletins.

-INDIANA UNIVERSITY BULLETIN Indiana University Bloomington, Indiana 47405 Indiana University Bulletin-Entered at the Post Office at Bloomington, Indiana PERIODICALS POSTAGE PAID AT BLOOMINGTON, INDIANA
+INDIANA UNIVERSITY BULLETIN Indiana University Bloomington, Indiana 47405

+Indiana University Bulletin-Entered at the Post Office at Bloomington, Indiana

+PERIODICALS POSTAGE PAID AT BLOOMINGTON, INDIANA